 Our engineering consultancy team has assisted companies to optimise their products and process since we started structural analysis services over 30 years ago.
 However, computational methods are evolving to help automate the optimisation process when using simulation, identifying options that manual methods may miss and efficiently assessing the very large number of permutations to satisfy multiple objectives.

-Through parametric integration between geometry (CAD) and simulation, most of our simulation software offer in-built optimisation capabilities based on Design of Experiments (DOE).
+Through parametric integration between geometry (CAD) and simulation, most of our simulation software offer in-built optimisation capabilities based on Design of Experiments (DOE) and toppology optimisation methods.